zdravkov/kendo-docs/getting-started/using-kendo-with/aspnet-mvc/migration/widgets/calendar.md

 ---
-nav_title: Calendar
+title: Calendar
-title: Server-side API for Kendo UI Calendar widget with ASP.NET MVC
+page_title: Server-side API for Kendo UI Calendar widget with ASP.NET MVC
 description: This documentation provides information about events and options such as min/max date in the server-side API of Kendo UI Calendar widget.
 ---